Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Introduction

-\textbf{Our model: NRM with discrete demands and continuous rewards.} We consider the following structural form of the distribution for $(\tr_t,\tba_t)$.
-First, the demand vector $\tba_t$ is drawn from a discrete distribution supported on finite possibilities $\ba_1,\ldots,\ba_n$.
-Then, conditional on $\tba_t=\ba_j$ for any $j=1,\ldots,n$, the reward $\tr_t$ is drawn from a continuous distribution $F_j$ with a lower-bounded density over some interval $[l_j,u_j]$.
-We develop two algorithms with the following guarantees: \begin{enumerate} \item $O(\log^2 T)$ regret under our model, with \textit{no further assumptions} (\textbf{\Cref{sec:knowndistribution}}); \item Improved $O(\log T)$ regret, with the second-order growth assumption (\textbf{\Cref{sec:Logsection}}). \end{enumerate}
+We focus on the following structural form for the distribution of $(\tr_t,\tba_t)$.
+First, the demand vector $\tba_t$ is drawn from a discrete distribution supported on finitely many possibilities $\ba_1,\ldots,\ba_n$.
+Then, conditional on $\tba_t=\ba_j$ for any $j=1,\ldots,n$, the reward $\tr_t$ is drawn from a continuous distribution $F_j$ supposed on an interval $[l_j,u_j]$ whose density is lower bounded by a constant $\alpha>0$.

+Our main result (\textbf{\Cref{sec:knowndistribution}}) is to develop an algorithm with $O(\log^2 T)$ regret, assuming only this structural form for the distribution of $(\tr_t,\tba_t)$.
+We note that finiteness of $n$ and the density lower bound $\alpha$ are {prevalent conditions} to get a regret that is sub-polynomial in $T$ \citep[see][]{besbes2022multisecretary}.
+And although $n$ is finite, the continuous densities still induce an infinite support for the realization of vector $(\tr_t,\tba_t)$---therefore, we have successfully established logarithmic level regret in a model of NRM that allows for infinitely many possible realizations, without assuming non-degeneracy.